codezero-be/laravel-localized-routes/README.md

 ];
 ```

-If you don't see the `$middlewarePriority` array in your kernel file,
-then you can copy it over from the parent class `Illuminate\Foundation\Http\Kernel`.

-Under the hood, this package uses [codezero/laravel-localizer](https://github.com/codezero-be/laravel-localizer).
-It will look for a preferred locale in a number of places, including the URL, the session, a cookie and the browser.
+Under the hood, this uses [codezero/laravel-localizer](https://github.com/codezero-be/laravel-localizer), that will look for a preferred locale in a number of places, including the URL, the session, a cookie and the browser.
-Additionally, it will also store the app locale in the session and in a cookie.
+When it finds the preferred locale, it will set it as the app locale and save it in the session and in a cookie.

-You can disable any of these by publishing the Localizer config file:
+Although no further configuration is needed, you can change advanced settings by publishing the Localizer config file if you want:

 ```bash
 php artisan vendor:publish --provider="CodeZero\Localizer\LocalizerServiceProvider" --tag="config"
 ```

-The middleware included in this package will overwrite the essential settings in the Localizer config, so you don't have to keep them in sync.
+Be aware though that this package will overwrite the essential settings in the Localizer config, so you don't have to keep them in sync.
 These settings are `supported_locales`, `omitted_locale`, `route_action` and `trusted_detectors`.
 These are required for this package to function properly.